Policy last updated

 Request form

-The principal should send the Request Form (staff login required) to the NDIS funded therapist when the request is made.
-The Request Form requires the NDIS funded therapist to provide all relevant information about their request, including:
+The principal sends the Request form (staff login required) to the NDIS funded therapist when the request is made.
+The request form requires the NDIS funded therapist to provide all relevant information about their request, including:

 - the purpose of the proposed therapy

-- the proposed date and time that therapy will be performed
+- the proposed date and time that therapy will be provided

-- the proposed duration and frequency of therapy
+- the proposed duration, frequency and style (in person or virtual) of therapy

 - the proposed aims and benefits of the therapy being provided at school and in school time

-- proof of a satisfactory Working with Children Check for the therapist
+- proof of a valid Working with Children

-- most participants access services from NDIS registered providers who are required to get an NDIS Worker Screening clearance to deliver therapeutic supports, and comply with the NDIS Practice Standards and NDIS Code of Conduct.
+- professional registration details, if the therapist is an NDIS registered practitioner (most participants access services from NDIS registered providers who are required to get an NDIS Worker clearance to deliver therapeutic supports, and comply with the NDIS Practice Standards and NDIS Code of .
 However self-managing participants can choose to employ unregistered providers who are not required to get an NDIS Worker Screening clearance.
-Schools should consider the increased risks associated with unregistered providers.
+Schools should consider the increased risks associated with unregistered providers)

 - copies of certificates of currency for the following insurances held by the therapist:

-- public liability insurance (principals should check that the certificate is current and is for a minimum sum per occurrence of $10 million)
+- public liability insurance (principals must check that the certificate is current and is for a minimum sum per occurrence of $10 million)

-The parent(s) of the student are encouraged to work with the NDIS funded therapist to complete the Request Form, so as to better outline the student’s individual situation and why the student or parent(s) are seeking to have the NDIS funded therapy delivered at the school.
+The student’s parents/carers are encouraged to work with the NDIS funded therapist to complete the request form to outline the student’s individual situation and why the student or parents/carers are seeking to have the NDIS funded therapy delivered at the school.

-The Request Form attaches a Parent Consent Form (staff login required) that requires consent to the request and to the student’s personal and health information being provided to the school.
+The Parents and carers consent form (staff login required) requires parent/carer consent to the request (note: the request form and the consent form are part of the same document) and to the student’s personal and health information being provided to the school.

-Any of the following people may sign the Parent Consent Form:
+Any of the following people may sign the parents and carers consent form:

 - a person authorised to make health decisions for the student under the Children, Youth and Families Act 2005